gsferreira/gsferreira.github.com/src/workshops/build-your-first-ai-agent-in-net.md

     spotsLeft: "Seats available"
     available: true
     registrationUrl: "https://ndcoslo.com/agenda/build-your-first-ai-agent-in-net/3c1768c8344e"
+    note: "Already going?
+It runs the Monday and Tuesday before the talks start."
   - date: "November 17-18, 2026"
     location: "Porto, Portugal"
     venue: "NDC Porto"
     spotsLeft: "Seats available"
     available: true
     registrationUrl: "https://ndcporto.com/agenda/build-your-first-ai-agent-in-net/81f59dbbf411"
+    note: "Already going?
+It runs the Tuesday and Wednesday before the talks start."
   - date: "January 25-26, 2027"
     location: "London, United Kingdom"
     venue: "NDC London"
     spotsLeft: "Seats available"
     available: true
     registrationUrl: "https://ndclondon.com/workshops/build-your-first-ai-agent-in-net"
+    note: "Already going?
+It runs the Monday and Tuesday before the talks start."
 ---

 Somebody at your company has already shipped an agent.
 It books meetings, or it triages support tickets, or it reads invoices and decides something about them.
 You've seen the demo.
 What you haven't seen is the code, and you have a suspicion that the demo and the code are quite far apart.